adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/textinput/v1/textinput/README.md

 ## JavaScript Data Attribute Bindings

-Apply a `data-cmp-is="adaptiveFormTextInput"` attribute to the wrapper block to enable initialization of the JavaScript component.
+Apply a `data-cmp-is="adaptiveFormPanel"` attribute to the wrapper block to enable initialization of the JavaScript component.

 The following attributes can be added to the same element to provide options: